 For online exams using an Upload mode of completion candidates should upload their exam response within the time allowed for their online examination (which includes an allowance for candidates to scan and upload their answers).
 If candidates do not upload their exam response within the time allowed, they may make an application via the online help form to have their exam response considered as in time at the point they upload their late response.
-The application will be considered by Examination and Assessments under delegated authority from the Proctors.
+The application will be considered by Student Assessments under delegated authority from the Proctors.

 When a candidate wishes to upload any elements completed outside of Inspera after the end of their exam duration, they can do so and apply to have it accepted as if in time by the Proctors using the online help form.
+For file types not accepted on the online help form, candidates should still submit the on-line form but also follow the instructions provided on the form about responding to the acknowledgement e-mail and attaching the files to that response.